Collections

 Collections Stewardship

-South à£à£Ö±²¥Ðã Art Museum is a Founding Institutional Member of the .
-The museum consults with Midwest Art Conservation Center to utilize their expertise and service for various needs, including conservation of artwork.
+The South à£à£Ö±²¥Ðã Art Museum is a founding institutional member of the .
+The museum consults with the Midwest Art Conservation Center to utilize its expertise and service for various needs, including conservation of artwork.